akhiluanandh/SPOJ/README.md

-Solutions to problems on SPOJ (www.spoj.com)
+Solutions to selected problems on SPOJ (www.spoj.com)